nriqu322/tic-tac-toe/README.md

 Luis your score is 1
 Oscar your score is 0
 ```
-* Step 5: It's a draw if the board is full and no one wins
+* Step 5: It's a draw if the board is full and no one wins.
 ```
   c1  c2  c3
 r1 X | O | X